 The brush does restore cleaning data for a few days if you do not pair it with a phone, it is easy to forget sometime unless you are in the habit.
 When you next connect the data is synchronised to the app filling in the days you have missed, assuming you have cleaned your teeth.
 It will omit flossing and mouth washing data though.

-There are additional elements to the app aside from the logs of your cleans, flossing and rinsing.
-The battery status is shown but it is still a bar and not a percentage (%).
+Additional elements to the app aside from the logs of your cleans, flossing and rinsing are the battery status; still a bar and not a percentage (%).
 Goals allow you to achieve certain targets such as gum health and whitening, you have some pre-set but can create your own.

-Keep track of dental appointments and even stroe progress reports.
+Keep track of dental appointments and even store progress reports.

 Shop for products and subscribe to services like replacement brush head deliveries, gaining a discount within the app.